-The second standard definition is the notion of absolute ambiguity aversion introduced by Ghirardato and Marinacci (2002), which relies on the comparative definition considered in the previous section.
-Analogous to the definition of absolute risk aversion as more risk-averse than a risk-neutral preference, we say that $\succeq$ is absolutely ambiguity-averse if it is more ambiguity-averse than some nondegenerate subjective expected utility preference.
-The following axiom can be used to provide a behavioral characterization:
+The second standard definition is Ghirardato and Marinacci's (2002) notion of absolute ambiguity aversion, which relies on the comparative definition considered in the previous section.
+Analogous to the definition of absolutely risk-averse as more risk-averse than a risk-neutral preference, $\succeq$ is said to be absolutely ambiguity-averse if it is more ambiguity-averse than some nondegenerate subjective expected utility preference.